super-up/super_up_docs/docs/FAQ.md

 3. Domain name pointed to the vps with wild card * [See for more info](https://caprover.com/docs/get-started.html#step-2-connect-root-domain) you can host at namecheap i will configure the ssl with lets encrypted
 4. Agora.io account with 10$ billing (optional) can be done later
 5. Google maps api key with place search enabled; it will require enable billing (optional) can be done later
+6. Google ads banner ids for android and ios if you will enable it
-6. App name app logo email for support
+7. App name app logo email for support
-7. Iam use this service for upload the backend code [Caprover](https://caprover.com/)
+8. Iam use this service for upload the backend code [Caprover](https://caprover.com/)
-8. if you want me to upload the app by myself add me to google play console and apple also with same email `hatemragapdev@gmail.com`
+9. if you want me to upload the app by myself add me to google play console and apple also with same email `hatemragapdev@gmail.com`
-9. The support is only available for one product each product you deploy will require to pay its fees of upload one of the plans above
+10. The support is only available for one product each product you deploy will require to pay its fees of upload one of the plans above